 Dark brown urine

 Brown urine could mean you have severe dehydration or a liver condition.
-If you’re eating lots of fava beans, rhubarb or aloe, your urine can also take on a dark brown color.
+If you’re eating large amounts of fava beans, rhubarb or aloe, your urine can also take on a dark brown color.

 “Dark-colored urine can also indicate liver disease, but is usually associated with fatigue, yellow skin and eyes and weight loss as well,” Dr. Wolach said.